CarlosNZ/fig-tree-evaluator/README.md

 ## Tests

-There is a comprehensive [Jest](https://jestjs.io/) test suite for all aspects of the evaluator.
+There is a comprehensive [Jest](https://jestjs.io/) test suite for all aspects of fig-tree.
 To run all tests:

 `yarn test`

 In order for the http-based tests to run, you'll need to be connected to the internet.
 For the Postgres tests, you'll need to have a postgres database running locally, with the [Northwind](https://github.com/pthom/northwind_psql) database installed.

+Individual tests can be run by string matching the argument to the test filenames.
+E.g. `yarn test string` will run the test from `9_stringSubstitution.test.ts`.

 ## Help, Feedback, Suggestions

-Please open an issue: https://github.com/CarlosNZ/expression-evaluator/issues
+Please open an issue: https://github.com/CarlosNZ/fig-tree/issues